 Continental Grand Prix 5000 S TR

 The Continental Grand Prix 5000 S TR replaced the very popular 5000 TL.
-The company set high expectations for the S TR, most notably its claims of reduced rolling resistance, hookless compatibility, and easier installation compared to the TL.
+The company set high expectations for the S TR, most notably its claims of reduced rolling resistance, hookless compatibility, and easier installation than the TL.

-While introduced in late Fall 2021, popular sizes have been hard to find and whatever sizes are available have been selling at the top of the range for training and racing tubeless tires with a puncture belt.
+While introduced in late Fall 2021, popular sizes have been hard to find since then and whatever sizes are available are sold by some stores at the top of the range for training and racing tubeless tires with a puncture belt.
 Others have offered more reasonable prices and seen the tires sell out quickly.

-That along with the limited availability and high price makes it hard to review this tire principally based on its performance, something I prefer to do.
+That, along with the limited availability and often the high price surrounding it, makes it hard to review this tire principally based on its performance, something I prefer to do.

-As with second-generation tubeless tires created by other companies in the years that ETRTO was overhauling its tire size recommendations for wider wheels around the turn of the decade, the S TR is a narrower tire than the TL.
+As with second-generation tubeless bike tires created by other companies, since ETRTO overhauled its tire size recommendations for wider wheels around the turn of the decade, the S TR is a narrower tire than the prior generation TL.
 The 25m S TR measures nearly the same as the 23mm TL.